-Nairobi, Kenya – AWEPA, in cooperation with the Inter-Parliamentary Union and the Kenyan Parliament, is set to organise a Parliamentary Forum in preparation for the Second High Level Meeting (HLM2) of the Global Partnership for Effective Development Cooperation (GPEDC).
+Nairobi, Kenya – AWEPA, in cooperation with the Inter-Parliamentary Union (IPU) and the Kenyan Parliament, organised a Parliamentary Forum in preparation for the Second High Level Meeting (HLM2) of the Global Partnership for Effective Development Cooperation (GPEDC).

-The Forum will directly precede the HLM2, a four-day meeting for Ministers and high-level officials from around the world, which will take place in Nairobi, Kenya, from 28 November to 1 December 2016.
+The Forum directly preceded the HLM2, a two-day meeting for Ministers and high-level officials from around the world, which took place in Nairobi, Kenya, from 30 November to 1 December 2016.

-The Forum, which is due to take place on 29 November 2016, responds to urgent need to continue to strengthen the input of parliaments in development cooperation processes that are taking place at the global level.
+Held on 29 November 2016, the Forum responded to the urgent need to strengthen the input of parliaments in development cooperation processes that are taking place at the global level.

-Participants will be given the opportunity for open and honest dialogue regarding the role of parliament within these processes, and will consider how engagement can be strengthened.
+Participants were given the opportunity for open and honest dialogue regarding the role of parliament within these processes, and considered how engagement can be strengthened.

 - Review the efforts of the GPEDC in meeting its commitments on effective development cooperation, particularly those concerning parliaments;